DavidLeoni/divercli/README.md

 **Features**

-  * supports <a href="http://www.h2database.com/html/main.html" target="_blank">H2 DB</a>, a pure Java database (both in-memory and on disk, no separate installation is required).
+  * supports all features of <a href="https://diversicon-kb.eu/manual/diversicon-core" target="_blank">Diversicon-Core</a>
+  * allows configuration both global and per-project
   * dependency handling with Maven
   * unit tested with proper integration tests
   * supports Java 7+